-Miguel Peters, the Founder & Director of Afrigod has called on Nigerians to act fast in checkmating the growing problem of climate change that is already having a negative effect across the globe, saying that one of the biggest risks to African growth is climate change and that the political debate should be on how to deal with this risk.
+Miguel Peters, Director of Afrigod has called on Nigerians to act fast in checkmating the growing problem of climate change that is already having a negative effect across the globe, saying that one of the biggest risks to African growth is climate change and that the political debate should be on how to deal with this risk.
 He made this call at the climate conference held at the Digital Bridge Institute, Cappa Lagos on Saturday, 5th December 2020.

 Speaking on the topic ‘We Don’t Have Time’ he said the atmosphere is being polluted with greenhouse gases being released into the air through the use of fossil fuel in cars, articulated lorries, industrial machines, burning of bushes, gas flaring, oil spills.
 Peters noted that the accumulation of toxic waste in the atmosphere is one of the major causes of climate change that is having negative impacts across the globe presently.
 He added that African countries, especially Nigeria still depends largely on oil revenues to survive while the rest of the world is moving from oil to renewable energy and technology.

 He mentioned six ways by which climate change can be migitated, one of which is that the people should speak to their legislators to make laws that will reduce carbon emissions and request that polluters should pay for emissions they produce; use renewable energy from wind and solar systems in homes; build houses in ways that will prevent the use of heaters and air-conditioners; practising the principle of responsible consumption; the use of energy-saving bulbs with less than 80% energy consumption; vehicles and industrial machines that are powered by electric energy.